13 Tips to Help You Become a Sought-After Keynote Speaker

 11. Start Networking

 You cannot build a speaking career by yourself.
-It take a village!
+It takes a village!

 Be open to every opportunity to build relationships.
 Don’t be passive about networking, it’s worth the effort to actively reach out.